CDEApp/CDE/Readme.md

 This is a utility to capture directory entries into catalog files for later processing and lookup.
 Processing includes capturing hashes, identifying duplicates and searching for file system entries with assorted criteria.

-It is inspired by and old and faithful utility called Cathy I have used in the past found at [Cathy's Website](http://www.mtg.sk/rva/).
+It is inspired by old and faithful utility called Cathy I have used in the past (Website now gone).
 One of the driving reasons to write cde was that Cathy is internally limited to 65535 directory entries.

 #### cde